-- 1) Clear corridors while reporting to your community area Resident Care Centre. - 2) Verify announcement to evacuate. - 3) If immediate need is NOT in your community area, secure and monitor residents or go to affected area to assist the evacuation as assigned by your community area RPN. - 4) If evacuation IS in your community area, check and mark evacuated rooms with red emergency tags.
-Ensure ALL rooms (locked and unlocked) are checked and empty.
-Move residents to a safe zone as directed by the IM. - 5) Complete a head count of residents to ensure no residents have been missed; confirm using current resident list. - 6) Report any resistive resident or resident needing assistance to your community area RPN. - 7) Once all residents have been moved to a safe area, take direction from IM: may include monitoring residents, assisting to load residents on buses, etc.
+- 1) Clear corridors while reporting to your home area Resident Care Centre. - 2) Verify announcement to evacuate.
+Check in with the nursing station closest to you and take direction from the nurse. - 3) If immediate need is NOT in your home area, secure and monitor residents or go to affected area to assist the evacuation as assigned by your home area RPN.
+If asked to support another home area, connect with the nurse. - 4) If evacuation is in your home area, check and mark evacuated rooms with red stickers.
+Ensure ALL rooms/storage areas (locked and unlocked) are checked, empty and tagged accordingly.
+Move residents to a safe zone as directed by the IM. - 5) Complete a head count of residents to ensure no residents have been missed; confirm using current resident list. - 6) Report any resistive resident or resident needing assistance to your home area RPN. - 7) Once all residents have been moved to a safe area, take direction from IM who may direct you to do tasks such as: monitor residents, assist to load residents on buses, relocate with residents leaving to different sites etc.

-DUTIES OF THE OFFICE/RECEPTION TEAM AND MANAGERS
+DUTIES OF THE MANAGERS

-- 1) Communications lead Assigned by the Incident Manager from office team or manager group to lead all communications to outside and coming into the community. - 2) All managers and office team report to the front desk (reception) and await directions/ assignments of IM.
+- 1) Communications lead Assigned by the Incident Manager or Executive Director to lead all communications to outside and coming into the community. - 2) All managers and office team report to the lobby and await directions/ assignments from the Executive Director or designate

-DUTIES OF THE COMMUNICATIONS LEAD
+DUTIES OF THE COMMUNICATIONS LEAD - DRP (backup RRC)

-- 1) Confirm that Fire Department received alarm via monitoring company as per fire plan.

-- Notify the following external contacts that the Evacuation Plan is in effect:
+- Confirm that Fire Department received alarm via monitoring company as per fire plan Notify the following external contacts that the Evacuation Plan is in effect:

-- All necessary emergency services (fire, police, ambulance, local hospital)
+- o All necessary emergency services (fire, police, ambulance, local hospital)

-- Medical Advisor
+- o Medical Advisor

-- MLTC/HCCSS (as required)
+- o MLTC/HCCSS/Health Authority (as required)

 - o Support Services Office

 - o Pharmacy

 - Evacuation sites

 - Residents' families

-- 2) Assign reception team to screen incoming phone calls, transfer media and resident's family member calls directly to themselves.
+- Assign reception team/screener to screen incoming phone calls, transfer media and resident's family member calls directly to themselves.
+Manager on Call phone to be used by communications lead.

-DUTIES OF THE LOGISTICS LEAD
+DUTIES OF THE LOGISTICS LEAD - OM (backup TMC)

-- 1) Assign team members to initiate team member fan out call-in list and volunteer call-in list. - 2) As required, assign team members to gather supplies: - for first aid - blankets, pillows, etc. to assist in transport of residents and at relocation site - food and water - 3) As directed by Incident Manager or Emergency Services, initiate call to transportation service providers for buses, etc. Call Grand River Transit first.
+- 1) Assign leadership team members to initiate team member fan out call-in list and volunteer call-in list. - 2) As required, assign team members to gather supplies: - for first aid - blankets, pillows, etc. to assist in transport of residents and at relocation site - food and water - 3) As directed by Incident Manager or Emergency Services, initiate call to transportation service providers for buses, etc.